the-gearheads/ghScouting/README.md

 ## Introduction
-ghScouting is Team 1189's scouting app.
-The purpose of this app is to provide a seamless method of logging the performance of FRC teams during matches.
-Teams must create a config file following the syntax explained below in order to configure the particular data that will be logged.
-Then, this app runs a flask server on port 5000, where scouters can input information regarding the performance of a team in a specific match.
-The data is then saved to a DB file, which can easily be converted to a .csv to view the data more easily.
-The data of several scouters can then be compounded and analyzed by the scouting team to make informed decisions during alliance selection.
+ghScouting is the scouting app used by Team 1189.
+It hosts a flask server (on port 5000), and logs data into an Sqlite database, which can be converted to a CSV file for easy manipulation.
+It's configured using a YAML config file, specifying which data you wish to log.
+Once you've collected your scouting data, you can merge the data from your scouters and analyze it to help make informed decisions during alliance selection.

 ## Setup